 - problem breathing or wheezing

-This isn’t the full list of potential side effects of Eliquis.
-It is still better to go to your physician or doctor for medical advice about side effects of the said prescription medication.
+This isn’t the full information about the potential side effects of Eliquis.
+It is still better to go to your physician or doctor for medical advice and information about the side effects of the said prescription medication.
 If you happen to experience these effects, get immediate medical assistance.

 Indication And Dosage